-• A complainant may be required to submit a written formal complaint to the Title IX Coordinator and indicate that they wish the University to proceed with an investigation, depending upon the policy under which the allegation will be investigated.
+• A complainant must submit a written formal complaint to the Title IX Coordinator and indicate that they wish the University to proceed with an investigation.
 In rare cases, the Title IX Coordinator may submit a formal complaint.
-See the Student Policy on Sexual Harassment Prohibited by Title IX and Student Policy on Sexual Harassment Prohibited By Senate Bill 493 for more information.
+See the Student Sexual Misconduct Policy for more information.